 - Food & treats.
 Traveling adds stress to a dog’s bowels, so regulating their diet as much as possible is helpful.
 If your dog is staying overnight at a boarding facility or pet sitter, make sure to give them specific feeding instructions.
 It is also in your interest to find out if you will need to provide your own bowls.
 If you’re traveling and bringing bowls, you can get collapsible travel bowls for their food and water.

 - Bedding.
 If your dog has its own little bed, bring it along.
 The familiar scent can be very comforting in new environments.
-Packing a t-shirt of yours, or something else that contains the smell of your house is also recommended.
+We recommend packing a t-shirt of yours, or something that smells familiar and like home.

 - Leash, collar, ID tag.
 Sounds obvious, but if you’re used to having your dog off-leash, this can fall by the wayside.
 A sturdy leash and collar are necessary for traveling to keep your buddy close by your side.
 An ID tag becomes very important if your dog is separated from you.